saldel/Raspberry-Pi-Translation-Guide/Technologies/Translating Python.md

 ## Functions

-Functions are defined by users and perform the defined task when they are called.
+Functions are defined by users; they perform the defined task when they are called.
 Names of functions **should be translated** to make them more meaningful to learners.

 - For example, we can create a function that displays a personalised greeting.
 When we call the function and specify a name (e.g. **_Paul_**), Python will display the message: